Bad driving in Ireland

 I can’t believe how often I have seen this during the week, people driving down the road and then deciding to put-on seat belts while the car is moving.
 If you look out for this you will be alarmed at how often people are doing this.

 Mobile Phone Usage while Driving

 Again another one which should be enforced better, I see this all the time, commercial vehicles, taxis, and private car owners, driving and using a mobile phone.
-I even saw a guy at the M9 Knocktopher junction driving at 120 kmh using an iPad on the steering wheel.
-Should there be an offense for using a tablet (not technically a mobile phone) while driving?
+I even saw a guy at the M9 Knocktopher junction driving at 120 kph using an iPad on the steering wheel.
+Should there be an offence for using a tablet (not technically a mobile phone) while driving?

 Anyway, this madness continues despite Operation Slow Down which started on Friday – during which I saw no police enforcement during a 100km drive on Friday, maybe they were elsewhere.

-Until Irish drivers get some cop-on our detail toll on the roads will continue to be in the news.
+Until Irish drivers get some sense, our death toll on the roads will increase and bad driving in Ireland will continue to be in the news.